LukeCoolidge/VBA_Challenge2/README.md

 My notes

 Could not figure out the codeing for the greates increase, decrease and volume that was asked for.
+Tutoring Had me start using chat Gpt which helped with some things

 This was really hard